momentum-morehouse/immersive-curriculum/w6-ruby/project/twitter_clone.md

 ### Challenges
   - The root url of the site shows a list of the top users (ordered by who has the most posts) in a sidebar.
-  - Create a new type of user, an admin user.
-This admin user should be allowed to edit anybody's posts or user accounts.
-    - No one should be able to create an admin user from the site, (it'll have to be created from the rails console), but they should be able to login to an existing admin account.
   - Add the ability to "follow" other users on the site.
 If you are 'following' a user, your dashboard should only show the posts from the users you are following.
 See the [`acts_as_follower` gem](https://github.com/tcocca/acts_as_follower).
   - Add the ability to "unfollow" users you have followed.
   - Display all the users that a user is following and who is following them on their profile.
-  - The buttons to follow/unfollow a user should be done via AJAX.
+  - Create a new type of user, an admin user.
+This admin user should be allowed to edit anybody's posts or user accounts.
+    - No one should be able to create an admin user from the site, (it'll have to be created from the rails console), but they should be able to login to an existing admin account.

 ### Tips
   - Part of this assignment is learning to work with a front end team.
 Time spent on project planning at the beginning will save you time fixing costly mistakes due to miscommunications later on.
-  - Establish a clear git workflow before anyone commits code.
+  - **Establish a clear git workflow before anyone commits code.**
   - Remember to get your app set up for deploying to Heroku early.
-  - You can use the auth that we have used from previous assignments.